gphat/treasurer/README.md

 are the result of your development processes.
 JARs, tarballs, images or whatever else!

-*Treasurer doesn't store artifacts, just pointers to them!* Treasurer's intent is to provide a directory service for finding artifacts using your criteria.
+**Treasurer doesn't store artifacts, just pointers to them!** Treasurer's intent is to provide a directory service for finding artifacts using your criteria.

-## Concepts
+# Concepts

-A *Project* is a container for *Artifacts*.
+A `Project` is a container for `Artifacts`.
 Artifacts are versioned by date and have a URL.
 The URL is where an interested party might go to find the artifact itself.

-Example: You have a HelloApp at your company.
+**Example:** You have a HelloApp at your company.
 Your CI system runs all the tests and verifies the latest merge to master works.
 At the end of it's run the CI system uploads the resulting tarball (or whatever) to some remote place such as S3.
-It also makes a call to Treasurer saying that at the current time there is now an artifact at URL n that represents the latest artifact for HelloApp master.
+It also makes a call to Treasurer saying that at the current time there is now an artifact at `$URL` that represents the latest artifact for HelloApp master.

 Later you initiate a deploy to server `dc01-prod-app-0001`.
 The tools that perform your deploy use Treasurer to determine _what_ to deploy and — after a successful